SameerBidi/Pi-Monitor/README.md

 # Pi-Monitor

-Simple Hardware Monitor for you Raspberry Pi or any Linux Machine
+Simple Hardware Monitor for your Raspberry Pi or any Linux Machine

 Monitor: CPU/GPU temps, usage, frequencies, memory, disk